 So fast.
 So easy.
 I first made this feel to see if it could fix my hangover – and it did !

-From freezer to table.
-Healthy and light.
-No oils or fats needed.
+Save time… knock up a meal in just 10mins from freezer to table.
+Healthy and light and no oils or fats needed.
 Just your hand blender and a saucepan !